beccadax/swift-evolution/proposals/NNNN-default-parameters-ops.md

 The recent [SE-0217][bangbang] proposed such an operator, and enthusiasm for the proposal was substantially dampened by its inability to capture call-site information.
-Whether or not that operator belongs in the standard library, Swift users who want to implement it themselves should be able to use a fully-featured version of it, and can't without this minor language change.
+Whether or not that operator belongs in the standard library, Swift users who want to implement it—or others like it—themselves should be able to use a fully-featured version of it.
+They can't without this minor language change.

   [bangbang]: https://github.com/apple/swift-evolution/blob/master/proposals/0217-bangbang.md